Vemuriharika/coffee-machine-project/README.md

 ## Conclusion

 The Coffee Machine Simulator provides a practical implementation of Object-Oriented Programming concepts while simulating the core functionality of an automated coffee vending machine.
 The project emphasizes modular design, maintainability, and clean code practices, making it an excellent learning project for Python developers interested in building interactive console applications.

-## License

-This project is intended for educational and learning purposes.
-You are welcome to use, modify, and extend the project for personal or academic use.